+- ➤ approximately \$19.5 million available for Community Development activities including FY'11 HUD authorization funds and \$2 million (estimate) program income and recaptured funds - ➤ funds available through an ongoing application process to local governments - > funded projects relate to:

+Public Facilities:

-- approximately \$12.7 million available for Community Development activities including FY'10 HUD authorization funds and \$2 million (estimate) program income and recaptured funds - > funds available through an ongoing application process to local governments - funded projects relate to: - Public Facilities: - ✓ assist local communities in financing of public infrastructure and buildings (water and sewer transmission and treatment, streets, parks, curbs and sidewalks; handicapped access projects for municipal facilities, and municipally owned and operated public facilities) that serve primarily low- and moderate-income persons - ✓ up to \$8 million will be awarded to an estimated 15-18 communities - ✓ grants will benefit an estimated 18,000 households, of whom approximately 9,500 will be of low- or moderate-income - Public Facilities for Economic Development: - ✓ assists local governments in financing infrastructure (water and sewer transmission and treatment, streets, curbs and sidewalks) that directly supports business expansion, increased employment opportunities, and adding to municipality's tax base - ✓ up to \$3.0 million will be awarded to an estimated 8-10 communities - ✓ grants will assist in creating or retaining approximately 300 jobs, 225 of which will be for low- and moderate-income workers - ✓ projected activity for the program is likely to be impacted by the rate of the overall economy - Preservation and Blight Elimination: - ✓ funds are available to communities with established Main Street programs or having an active local business organization committed to revitalizing its downtown - ✓ assist communities in partnership with Main Street organizations and local business organizations - $\checkmark$ up to \$1 million will be awarded to an estimated 5 communities - ✓ grants will assist Main Street and downtown business retention and expansion, façade treatment and building rehabilitation, as well as other Main Street type projects that are CDBG eligible activities - Planning Grants: - designed for specific planning program to respond to major local economic or community development proposals or unexpected economic activities that adversely impact the community
+- ✓ assist local communities in financing of public infrastructure and buildings (water and sewer transmission and treatment, streets, parks, curbs and sidewalks; handicapped access projects for municipal facilities, and municipally owned and operated public facilities) that serve primarily low- and moderate-income persons - ✓ support Main Street programs as well as active local business organization s committed to revitalizing and eliminating blight in its downtown.
+Funding includes slum and blight removal and infrastructure projects, as well as other Main Street type projects that are CDBG eligible activities.

+- ✓ up to \$17.5 million will be awarded to an estimated 16-18 communities - ✓ grants will benefit an estimated 16,500 households, of whom approximately 9,000 will be of low- or moderate-income

+Public Facilities for Economic Development:

+- ✓ assists local governments in financing infrastructure (water and sewer transmission and treatment, streets, curbs and sidewalks) that directly supports business expansion, increased employment opportunities, and adding to municipality's tax base - ✓ up to \$3.0 million will be awarded to an estimated 8-10 communities - ✓ grants will assist in creating or retaining approximately 300 jobs, 225 of which will be for low- and moderate-income workers - ✓ projected activity for the program is likely to be impacted by the rate of the overall economy

+Planning Grants:

-- $\checkmark$ funds available through an application process - ✓ up to \$350,000 will be awarded to an estimated 15-18 communities - ✓ grants are limited to planning for projects that if implemented are CDBG eligible activities - Public Services Mental Health Services: - designed to provide gap funding, when critically needed, for the SSI/SSDI Outreach, Access and Recovery (SOAR) program to assist individuals who are homeless and living with mental illness better coordinate supportive services - $\checkmark$ funds available through an application process - ✓ up to \$75,000 will be awarded to an estimated 3-4 communities - $\checkmark$ grants will assist 60 persons with mental illness that are homeless - Emergency Assistance Program - ✓ any available funds may be used for responding to emergency community development and housing needs necessitated by a disaster.
+- ✓ designed for specific planning program to respond to major local economic or community development proposals or unexpected economic activities that adversely impact the community - ✓ funds available through an application process - ✓ up to \$250,000 will be awarded to an estimated 12-15 communities - ✓ grants are limited to planning for projects that if implemented are CDBG eligible activities

+• Public Services - Mental Health Services:

+- ✓ designed to provide gap funding, when critically needed, for the SSI/SSDI Outreach, Access and Recovery (SOAR) program to assist individuals who are homeless and living with mental illness better coordinate supportive services - ✓ funds available through an application process - ✓ up to \$75,000 will be awarded to an estimated 3-4 communities - ✓ grants will assist 60 persons with mental illness that are homeless

+Emergency Assistance Program

+✓ any available funds may be used for responding to emergency community development and housing needs necessitated by a disaster.